elastic-hub/elastichub-content/50.guidelines/byTool/pubhub/doc_lifecycle_publication_states.md

 ## How PubHub Supports Document Lifecycle

-PubHub does not manage or enforce lifecycle decisions.
-Instead, it:
+PubHub supports publishing outputs; governance and editorial decisions remain with the organization.
+It does this by:

 - Renders publication metadata consistently in HTML and PDF outputs
 - Preserves historical versions as published artifacts
 - Supports clear visual signaling of document state
 - Enables reproducible publication from specific repository states

-Responsibility for lifecycle decisions remains with the standards organization.
+This supports clear lifecycle signaling without defining organizational decision-making.

 ---